The boundary method for semi-discrete optimal transport partitions and Wasserstein distance computation: Mathematical support

 As shown in \sref{s:err_c}, the ground cost error for individual points is finitely bounded over a wide range of admissible ground cost functions.
 By definition, the measure $\mu$ is bounded.
 We propose to identify the largest possible region in which the ground cost error can be non-zero, and to show that the area of that region goes to zero as $r$ goes to infinity.
 With this, we will show that the boundary method converges with respect to the \Was{} distance.

 In \eref{e:barBr}, we defined a region $\cl{B}^r$ based on the point set $B^r$.
-For this, we need to know that we can choose an initial width $w_1$ such that, for all iterations $r$, $B \subset \cl{B}^r$.
-Fortunately, we can discretize $A$ with respect to the Lebesgue measure and Euclidean distance in $\R^d$.
+For this, we need to know that we can choose an initial width $w_1$ such that, for all iterations $r$, $B \subset \cl{B}^r$. \tref{t:goodw1} guarantees that such a width exists, and gives a sense of the relevant features driving the choice of $w_1$.
+For details about the numerical considerations involved, see \rref{r:goodw1}.

-\begin{theorem} There exists an initial width $w_1$ such that, for all $w_r$ such that $w_r \leq w_1$, $\vc{x} \in \mathring{A}_i^r$ implies $\vc{x}^r \subseteq \mathring{A}_i$, the strict interior of $A_i$, as defined by \eref{e:oAi}. \end{theorem} \begin{proof} Assume the contrary and consider what happens as the region volumes go to zero.
-Given our initial assumptions, for the theorem to be false, we must have some point $\vc{p} \in A_i$, surrounded by an open hollow sphere in $A_j$ of radius $\delta > 0$.
-Let the hollow sphere be given by